Skip to contents

 author: Person Name

-A data processing workflow is represented in StreamFind by the S7 class Workflow, which is composed of an ordered list of S7 class ProcessingSettings objects.
-Each ProcessingSettings object is a representation of a processing method/step that transforms the data according to a specific algorithm.
-The ProcessingSettings objects are used to harmonize the diversity of processing methods and algorithms available for a given data type.
+A data processing workflow is represented in StreamFind by the class Workflow.
+A Workflow is composed of an ordered list of ProcessingStep objects.
+Each ProcessingStep object is a representation of a processing method/step that transforms the data according to a specific algorithm.
+The ProcessingStep class is used to harmonize the diversity of processing methods and algorithms available for a given data type.

 @ method : chr NA